 Sample Artifacts: An OMB Max page that includes sample documentation from previous modernization and migration projects.

-How does the new vision for Sharing Quality Services affect M3?
+How does the new vision for shared services affect M3?

-OMB will designate Quality Service Management Offices (QSMOs) for specific functional areas.
+OMB is designating Quality Service Management Offices (QSMOs) for specific functional areas.
 The QSMO is the means to standardize processes, reduce the technology footprint, and reduce governmentwide operating costs.

 For the purposes of this framework, customers of the QSMO should consider the term “provider” throughout the M3 activities, as the responsibility of the QSMO.
-Updates to M3 will be made in the coming months to align with the new Sharing Quality Services vision and the QSMO implementation plans (e.g. updates to Activities 1.4, 2.1, and 3.3).
+Updates to M3 will be made in the coming months to align with the new shared services vision and the QSMO implementation plans (e.g. updates to Activities 1.4, 2.1, and 3.3).